Cat skin allergies are usually categorized into the following broad descriptions:

 Picture of Cat Skin Allergy - Miliary Dermatitis

-Feline symmetrical alopecia: Cat's with this skin allergy looks like areas of skin with short stubby hair.
+Feline symmetrical alopecia: Cat's with this skin allergy has spotty areas with short stubby hair.
 Your cat may be licking out its hair (it will appear as if your cat's hair is falling out).
 The condition is usually seen on your cat's belly, rear legs and sides of the lower abdomen.
 The condition usually does not appear on the back.

 Picture of Cat Skin Allergy - Feline Symmetrical Alopecia